robwelan/be-a-react-dev-ws-01/content/blog/weather-app-use-weather-forecast-query-by-coords.ts/index.md

   alt: >-
     weather app tutorial
   src: /bjark-DZ975EkUJH0-unsplash.jpg
-  title: Use Coordinates To Get The Location Name In A Weather App with GatsbyJS, TypeScript, Recoil and React!
+  title: Use Coordinates To Get The Forecast In A Weather App with GatsbyJS, TypeScript, Recoil and React!
 settings_publish: true
 twitter_tags:
   - "#beareactdev"